Symbian9/qmapshack-doc-wiki/Home.md

 If you want to download QMapShack visit the [download page](https://bitbucket.org/maproom/qmapshack/downloads)

-If you want to start with QMapShack visit the [documentation page](DocMain).
+If you want to see screenshots or start with QMapShack visit the [documentation page](DocMain).

 If you have found a bug or want a new feature [read this first](BugFeatures).